PiwnicaUwU/RPCommands/README.md

 With this plugin, you can create immersive descriptions of actions, thoughts, and surroundings that will be visible to nearby players.

-## ⚠️ Warning: Common Issue with Incorrect Version Usage
+## ⚠️ Warning: Common Issue with Incorrect Usage

 Some users download the Plugin but do not install or use it correctly on their server.
 If you downloaded the **Plugin** but do not have **HintServiceMeow** installed, the plugin WILL NOT work properly.